utelecon/utelecon.github.io/en/articles/slack-communication/index.md

 #### (Advanced) Link with Zoom
 {:#zoom}
-You can find out how to link ([here (Slack help center)](https://slack.com/help/articles/115004062463-Zoom-for-Slack)).
+You can find out how to link in ([Zoom for Slack (Slack help center)](https://slack.com/help/articles/115004062463-Zoom-for-Slack)).
 By linking, you can start Zoom smoothly from Slack.

 ### How to Use Channels in the Classroom (for students)
 {:#for_students}